kyang5/coursedescriptions/source/courses/comp425.rst

 COMP 425: Rapid Applications Development
 ==============================================

-This course will teach how to develop applications quick using .NET framework.
+This course will teach how to develop applications quickly using the .NET framework.

 Credit Hours
 -----------------------